Pitch Your Tent Among the Trees

 As anyone who’s ever listened to me talk about tents can tell you, I am quite fond of my Big Agnes Fly Creek UL 1.

-I’m also known to sing the praises of my Big Agnes Big House 4, which has performed flawlessly for our car camping trips for five years running.
+I’m also known to sing the praises of my Big Agnes Big House 4.
+This tent has performed flawlessly for our car camping trips for five years running.

 All you need to do is find three trees growing together in a roughly triangular formation, ratchet it up (just like you would a like a slackline), and you’ve got yourself a tent suspended in the air.